Logo

 Kakao at Orient Beach

 There is great snorkeling on several beaches.
 Mullet Bay has an interesting reef near the ruins of the large units at the north of the Bay.
 Cupecoy has a reef near Sapphire Beach Club that has some interesting fish.
 Bay Rouge has David's Hole on the right as you enter.
 Grand Case has Créole Rock.
 The islands at Orient (Pinel, Green Cay, and Tintamarre, plus smaller rocks) offer some interesting sights (so does the nude beach for that matter!).
-Seriously though, there is a reef running SE from Pedro's at the northern end of the nude beach that is full of fish and even an eel or two.
-It is best to approch it from the south and swim with the current.
+Seriously though, there is a reef running SE from the nude beach that is full of fish and even an eel or two.
+It is best to approach it from the south and swim with the current.
 Galion and Dawn boast the best reefs on the island, but require a fairly calm day for their exploration.

 We have a guidebooks in our bookstore to help you identify your newfound friends, but if you mouse around this photo, you should find 16 fish hiding in the water and an identification quiz (with answers).